secretstartups/handbook/eba/ceo-scheduling/index.html.md

    1. Vetting, preparing content, briefing and supporting the CEO for external speaking enagements

 ### How to request a meeting with CEO?
-Reach out to Katie Gammon in #eba-team with the [required details](/handbook/eba/#meeting-request-requirements) to book a meeting with the CEO.
-Katie handles scheduling for the CEO with the exception of the [Board and Committee Meetings](/handbook/board-meetings/) which are managed by Cheri Holmes.
+Reach out to Cheri Holmes in #eba-team with the [required details](/handbook/eba/#meeting-request-requirements) to book a meeting with the CEO.

 All meetings on Sid's calendar should be scheduled and vetted by the EBA to the CEO.
 Please do not directly schedule a meeting onto Sid's calendar without confirming with the EBA to the CEO in advance.
 The CEO requires meetings to originate from his calendar and on his Zoom account.